-Staff recommends that the City Council affirm the findings, approve a Resolution adopting a Mitigated Negative Declaration and Mitigation Monitoring and Reporting Program, and approving General Plan Amendment 2020-001; and adopt an Ordinance approving Rezone 2020-001.
+Staff recommends that the Planning Commission affirm the findings and approve a resolution recommending that the City Council adopt the proposed Mitigated Negative Declaration, approve General Plan Amendment 2020-001 and Rezone 2020-001.

 EXECUTIVE SUMMARY:

 Big Sur Land Trust is proposing to construct a park in Carr Lake consisting of 73-acres located at 618 Sherwood Drive.
 Development of the park requires an amendment to the General Plan and a Rezone.
 The proposed General Plan Amendment (GPA) would change the General Plan Land Use and Circulation Map to relocate a proposed major arterial roadway within Carr Lake to accommodate development of the park.
 The proposed Rezone (RZ) would change the Zoning Code designation of the project site from "Agricultural - Flood Overlay" (A-F) to "Parks - Flood Overlay" (P-F).
 Following the effect date of the GPA and the RZ applications, a ministerial Site Plan Review application would be approved by staff authorizing development of the park.